Kapeel/Kallisto-and-Sleuth-tutotrial-iPlant/README.md

-# Kallisto-and-Sleuth-tutotrial-iPlant
+# Kallisto-and-Sleuth-tutorial-iPlant
-Using Kallisto and Sleuth tools for diffrential expression aanlysis in DE
+Using Kallisto and Sleuth tools for diffrential expression analysis in iPlant Discovery Environment

-# kallisto and sleuth walkthrough

 This is a walk-through for [kallisto](http://pachterlab.github.io/kallisto) and [sleuth](http://pachterlab.github.io/sleuth).
 It assumes that you are running on the